afakes/afakes-myob-devops/README.md

 Bluehost Shared hosting service.
 Equally I could have use AWS; cloud-formation, EC2 & Lambda
  * Registered & connected to Travis CI build evaluation system.
 Although before this weekend (17th March 2018) I had not used TravisCI.
 We now have a TravisCI build page along with a build status badge
  * Developed a build & deploy system using the Makefile langauge.
-Added addirional annotations to the Makefile supporting code driven documentation
+Added additional annotations to the Makefile supporting code driven documentation
  * Created a simple web interface to discover and execute the API's